Exocija/LuigiC/README.md

 ## Current Limitations
 - **Doors**: The AI currently can't use doors.
 Doors are teleports from Point A to B with no physical path between them, so the AI just sees them as walls.
 - **Beta Phase**: This is still in Beta.
 Luigi might occasionally jump into a pit or do something unintended.
 Nobody is perfect.
-- **Game Logic**: Some levels aren't 100% possible to finish yet due to bosses or complex level mechanics that don't fit into basic pathfinding.
+- **Game Logic**: Some levels aren't 100% possible to finish yet due to bosses or complex level mechanics that don't fit into advanced pathfinding without requiring to scale the project 5x.
 - **Auto-Scroll**: Auto-scroll levels are tough because the AI can't calculate a path for parts of the level that haven't loaded yet.

 ## Windows 11 Security Note